Yuanyuan-Yuan/Manifold-SCA/DOCKER.md

 ### Localize Vulnerabilities

-Go to `target/pin-3.11/source/tools/ManualExamples/` and run `python3 prep_celeba.py` to prepare some instrument outputs of our pintool.
+Go to `target/pin-3.11/source/tools/ManualExamples/` and run `python3 prep_celeba.py` to prepare some instrumenting outputs of our pintool.
 The output will be saved in `data/CelebA_crop128/pin/raw/`.

 Once the models have been trained, run this script.